Anchusree/Geofence-project/README.md

 # Geofence_using_mern
 This is my own project for Geofence using Google map, React, Node, Express, Mysql.

+#Watch Mern Stack series on Youtube:

 # Features
+- Building an backend API with Node.js & Express
 - Add place api
 - Draw Polygon
 - Edit Polygon